Spin-to-charge conversion in lateral and vertical topological-insulator/ferromagnet heterostructures with microwave-driven precessing magnetization

-Although the theory of spin pumping by F$|$N~\cite{Tserkovnyak2005} or F$|$I~\cite{Xiao2008,Chen2009} interfaces has been developed to a great extent, it is only very recently that strong SOC effects at the interfaces of F layers have been taken into account using scattering approaches~\cite{Hals2010} or time-dependent NEGF~\cite{Mahfouzi2011,Takeuchi2011}.
-Since pumped charge and all components of pumped spin current tensor are time-dependent in the presence of SOC~\cite{Mahfouzi2011}, NEGF formalism is more advantageous choice because it gives from the outset experimentally measurable current averaged over one period.
-In contrast, scattering approaches~\cite{Hals2010} require to compute current at all times (or, in practice, over a discrete time grid) during one period of microwave oscillations and then find its average, which can be difficult in tunneling structures where current amplitude can be several orders of magnitude larger than its average value.
+Since pumped charge current and all components of pumped spin current tensor are time-dependent in the presence of SOC,~\cite{Mahfouzi2012,Ohe2008} the NEGF formalism~\cite{Stefanucci2013} is advantageous choice for their computation because it gives from the outset experimentally measurable current averaged over one period.
+Alternative scattering matrix approach to adiabatic pumping~\cite{Brouwer1998,Tserkovnyak2005} requires to compute current at all times (or, in practice, over a discrete time grid) during one period of microwave oscillations and then find its average,~\cite{Ohe2008,Hals2010} which can be very expensive computationally [especially for tunneling structures, like vertical F/TI ones in Fig.~\ref{fig:fig1}(b), where current amplitude is several orders of magnitude larger than its average value].